 We may now bear in mind Makley’s perspectives to assess online representations, such as this clip of the cham ritual dance in 2015:

-See also Women in Tibetan expressive culture.
+See also Women in Tibetan expressive culture, and Makley’s chapter in Conflicting memories.

 Here I mainly cite descriptive passages, homing in on the ethnographic detail rather than the densely-argued theoretical sections.
 The latter are anyway hard to encapsulate, but it’s also my personal choice.
 It’s always a challenge to balance narrative and theory (cf. my review of Emily Ng’s book on spirit mediums in Henan).
 I don’t always find this an issue: for instance, Jing Jun manages to incorporate theoretical discussion readably (see also A forfeit for theorists).
 So here I’m not so much criticising Makley’s style as querying the wider anthropological discipline to which she belongs—in which jargon, compounded by lengthy in-text references, may seem to exert a new kind of, um, hegemony, substituting another alien vocabulary for that of the CCP.
 All this can make the text rather heavy going to negotiate, particularly early on.
 This concerns me since it’s such an astute analysis of a great topic, deserving a wider readership.